Temurgugu/tourism_transformation/README.md

 The data prepared, analyzed and visualized for the special issue "Tourism in Georgia" in Caucasus Analytical Digest, which includes three articles:

 1. Tourism transformation in Soviet and Post-Soviet Era (Merab Khokhobaia and Temur Gugushvili);
-2. Where Georgian Tourism  and Russian Politics Meet (Gvantsa Salukvadze)
+2. Where Georgian Tourism  and Russian Politics Meet (Gvantsa Salukvadze);
+3. The Case for Rebuilding Tourism in Georgia: Alternative Forms and New Initiations (Lela Khartishvili).

 --